-E.g., Edward Snowden's, Thomas Drake's, Bill Binney's, Thomas Tamm's and others' disclosures of the NSA's warrantless mass surveillance of U.S. citizens, as well as John Kiriakou's disclosures of the government's official use of waterboarding in interrogations, were all met with investigations and/or charges under the Espionage Act, which offers no public interest defense.
+5 E.g., Edward Snowden's, Thomas Drake's, Bill Binney's, Thomas Tamm's and others' disclosures of the NSA's warrantless mass surveillance of U.S. citizens, as well as John Kiriakou's disclosures of the government's official use of waterboarding in interrogations, were all met under the Obama administration with investigations and/ or charges under the Espionage Act, which offers no public interest defense.
 Whistleblower Chelsea Manning's sentence was commuted after serving almost seven years in jail.
-These high-profile cases shape public perception about whistleblowing generally, sowing the potential misconception that whistleblowing is a crime even when it does not involve the release of classified information.
+The Trump administration has indicted or prosecuted several whistleblowers who communicated with press-Reality Winner, the NSA contractor who disclosed Russian efforts to hack state election systems, Terry Albury, the FBI agent who disclosed secret guidelines for the FBI's use of race and religion to target informants and its surveillance of journalists, and Daniel Hale, a former intelligence analyst who disclosed evidence about the government's drone warfare program.
+These high-profile cases, met with aggressive prosecution under laws that offer no public interest defense, shape public perception about whistleblowing generally, sowing the potential misconception that whistleblowing is a crime even when it does not involve the release of classified information.
 While it should not be a crime to report a crime publicly, a powerful intelligence bureaucracy and the Department of Justice have a different position on this point.

-Some whistleblower protection provisions, particularly those that protect state and municipal employees, may require employees to follow certain internal disclosure paths before reporting concerns externally in order to qualify for legal protection.
+6 Some whistleblower protection provisions, particularly those that protect state and municipal employees, may require employees to follow certain internal disclosure paths before reporting concerns externally in order to qualify for legal protection.
 Because each whistleblower protection law is different as discussed earlier, this is why legal advice sought in advance of disclosure is most valuable.

-Further, in forty years at GAP, intelligence community whistleblowers always have been able to make their point by summarizing misconduct without releasing classified information.
+without releasing classified information.
 However, sometimes taking the risk is unavoidable to make a difference.
 Because agencies often engage in classified lies, sometimes the only way to expose them is through classified documents.